Coleridge-Initiative/ada-2018-kcmo/support/notebook_status.md

 - *Do you like that thing where we see more than 20 columns on pandas?*

 ## 1_1_Variables
-- First example of combining Python and SQL: Most of the content is good
-- LEHD data will be used
 - *What should the exercise be?*
   + Do for LODES, ask to do the same for water services (or patents, or business licenses)
   1. __What are the datasets?__